akochnev/ocp4-upi-helpernode/quickstart.md

 > **NOTE** If you want to use static ips follow [this guide](qs-static.md)

-To start login to your virtualization server / hypervisor
+To get started, login to your virtualization server / hypervisor.
+Example KVM hypervisor kickstarts for [CentOS 7](centos7-hypervisor-ks.cfg) and [RHEL 7](rhel7-hypervisor-ks.cfg) (RHEL 7 kickstart requires edits for RH user account/password or subscription id/activation key prior to launching installation)

 ```
 ssh virt0.example.com
 ```

-And create a working directory
+...and create a working directory:

 ```
 mkdir ~/ocp4-workingdir